stephenyu/gitstatus/README.md

 - **Verbose Mode**: Optional detailed error messages for debugging
 - **Flexible Paths**: Can check status of any repository, not just current directory
 - **Help System**: Proper help and version information

+## How it’s fast (with gix)

+By default, `gitstatus` is optimized for shell prompts and large repos:

+- It compares `HEAD^{tree}` to the index for staged changes using `Repository::tree_index_status()`.
+- It compares the index to the working tree using `Repository::status(...).into_index_worktree_iter(...)` with untracked disabled unless requested.
+- Untracked mode mapping:
+  - default / `-u no`: no untracked scan (no dirwalk)
+  - `-u normal`: collapsed untracked
+  - `-u all` or `--all`: full untracked listing
+- Submodule checks and rename tracking are disabled by default for speed; they can be enabled later if needed.

 ## Development